 3. The Feminist Financial Handbook

-Brynne's incredible, which is why I wasn't surprised that her book was awesome, too.
+Brynne is an incredible person, which is why I wasn’t surprised that her book was excellent, too.

 The Feminist Financial Handbook provides resources and motivation to women who may be struggling and how to live your wealthiest life.